aeonSolutions/PCB-Prototyping-Catalogue/custom_PCB/README.md

 **(1) PCB size**

 Other PCB sizes are possible.
+Assuming similar complexity, to estimate a price for other PCB sizes the buyer can **multiply by x2 everytime the size doubles**.
 Contact me for more info.

 <br />
 <br />